 For Whom the Bell Tolls is a novel by Ernest Hemingway published in 1940.
 It tells the story of Robert Jordan, a young American in the International Brigades attached to a republican guerrilla unit during the Spanish Civil War.

 The famous actor and writer, Orson Welles was another who fell in love with Ronda, and, like Hemingway, he is honoured with a plaque and street named after him.
 The ashes of Orson Wells are buried beneath a Linden tree in Ronda on a bullfighting ranch owned by his close friend, Antonio Dornez.

 Hire a Car to get the best out of your Nerja holiday

 If you are hiring a vehicle, you are in for a great holiday in Andalucia.
 There is so much to see and do.
 Two weeks was never enough time.
-Then again, ther eare people who like to just chill out.
-In which case, a villa, town house or apartment from Nerja Paradise Rentals will fit the bill to perfection.
+Then again, ther are people who like to just chill out.
+In which case, a villa, townhouse or apartment from Nerja Beach Holidays will fit the bill to perfection.